Liam MacCarthy Cup: New trophy

 The GAA commissioned a replica from silversmith James M. Kelly.
 The silver for the new cup was donated by Johnson Matthey Ireland at the behest of Kieran D. Eustace Managing Director, a native of Newtowncashel Co.
 Longford.
 Tipperary were the last team to claim the original.
 In 1992, an exact replica was produced and has been awarded on an annual basis since then.
 Kilkenny were the first team to win the "new" MacCarthy Cup.
-Kilkenny are also the team to have won the new trophy on the most occasions and the only team to have won it four consecutive times (2006, 2007, 2008, 2009).
-They had previously won it on consecutive occasions (2002, 2003).
-Cork were the only other team to have won the new trophy on consecutive occasions (2004, 2005), until Limerick did so in 2020, 2021 and 2022.
+Kilkenny are also the team to have won the new trophy on the most occasions and were the only team to have won it four consecutive times (2006, 2007, 2008, 2009) until Limerick emulated the feat (2020, 2021, 2022, 2023).